linyu3294/dall-e/README.md

             {instance_user} (Most likely ec2-user as that seems to the be the default) {instance_type} (In our case, we created a t2.micro, but this is just a test instance) {instance_ip_address} (Found when navigating EC2 > Instances > {click on Instance ID} > "Connect to Instance" Button > "EC2 Instance Connect" tab)
+        For the newly created Instance, change the security group inbound and outbound rules so that they can recieve all TCP communication

     ### Install Terraform if it's not already installed
     ### In the project root directory, run the following commands